Dedicated Customer Support

 1. Spit-Up: Spit-up is the spontaneous expulsion of small amounts of stomach contents through the mouth.
 It's a common occurrence in infants, especially during or after feeding.
 Spit-up in babies is usually effortless and occurs without any discomfort or distress.
 It's considered a normal part of infancy, and most babies outgrow it by the time they reach their first birthday.

 2. Reflux: Reflux, specifically gastroesophageal reflux (GER), refers to the passage of stomach contents back into the esophagus.
 This occurs when the lower esophageal sphincter (LES), a muscular ring at the bottom of the esophagus, relaxes inappropriately or is weak.
 Reflux can cause discomfort or pain, particularly when stomach acid irritates the sensitive lining of the esophagus.
-In babies, reflux can manifest as spitting up, irritability during or after feeding, arching of the back, difficulty feeding, and poor weight gain.
+In babies, reflux can manifest as spitting up, irritability during or after feeding, back arching, difficulty feeding, and poor weight gain.
 GERD is the "chronic" or more serious version of GER

 GER vs. GERD